tarwn/lessthandot-hugo/blogs/content/posts/2010-03-14-visual-studio-2010-concurrency-profiling.md

 ## Profiling Performance

 Visual Studio 2010 ships with a couple of tools that will make your life easier if you do parallel programming.
-Launch the Performance Wizard from Tools&#8211;>Launch Performance Wizard
+Launch the Performance Wizard from Tools–>Launch Performance Wizard

 <img src="/wp-content/uploads/blogs/Architect//LaunchWizard.PNG" alt="" title="" width="479" height="217" />